agda/agda-language-server/BUILDING_WASM.md

 ```

 At this moment, you should terminate the process and run it again.
-If this does *not* occur to you or you can fix it, please let me know.
+This is a known issue ([ghc#26106](https://gitlab.haskell.org/ghc/ghc/-/issues/26106)).
+If this does *not* occur to you or you can fix it, please report to that issue.

 If everything works properly, it should build a `als.wasm`.